amsmite001/tutorials-csci/Bitbucket_IntroREADME.md

 * [Adding SSH keys](#H2)
 * [Adding a repository](#H3)
 * [Cloning the repository](#H4)
-* Basic commands
-* Merge conflict handling

 What is Bitbucket?
 Bitbucket is an enterprise solution to Github.
-It is code management with extra features that businesses use.
+It is code management with extra features that businesses can use.

 ---
 ## <a name = "H1"></a>Creating an Account